Jason Lee

-Jason Michael Lee (born April 25, 1970) is an American actor, comedian, filmmaker, singer, photographer, and former professional skateboarder.
-He is known for playing Earl Hickey in the television comedy series My Name Is Earl, for which he was nominated for Best Actor in a Musical or Comedy TV series in 2005 and 2006 by The Golden Globes, and Dwight Hendricks in Memphis Beat (2010–2011).

-He is also known for his roles in Kevin Smith films such as Mallrats, Chasing Amy, Dogma, Jay and Silent Bob Strike Back, Jersey Girl, Clerks II, and Cop Out.
+Jason Michael Lee (born April 25, 1970) is an American actor, filmmaker, photographer, and former professional skateboarder.
+He is known for playing Earl Hickey in the television comedy series My Name Is Earl, for which he was nominated for the Golden Globe Award for Best Actor in a Television Series – Musical or Comedy in 2005 and 2006.
+He is also known for his roles in Kevin Smith films such as Mallrats (1995), Chasing Amy (1997), Dogma (1999), Jay and Silent Bob Strike Back (2001), Jersey Girl (2004), Clerks II (2006), Cop Out (2010), and Jay and Silent Bob Reboot (2019).
 Lee won the Independent Spirit Award for Best Supporting Male for his performance in Chasing Amy.

-He also portrayed David Seville in the live-action/CGI Alvin and the Chipmunks film series.
-His other notable film roles include starring in Enemy of the State, Almost Famous, Vanilla Sky, Stealing Harvard, A Guy Thing and The Ballad of Jack and Rose.
-His voice acting credits include Syndrome in The Incredibles, Bones in Monster House and the title character in Underdog.
+His other notable film roles include starring in Mumford (1999), Almost Famous (2000), Heartbreakers (2001), Big Trouble (2002), Dreamcatcher (2003) and Columbus Circle (2011).
+His voice acting credits include Syndrome in The Incredibles (2004), Bones in Monster House (2006) and the title character in Underdog (2007).
+Lee starred as Dave Seville in the live-action/animation Alvin and the Chipmunks films (2007–present).

 A former professional skateboarder, Lee is the co-founder and co-owner of Stereo Skateboards, founding the company in 1992 with fellow skateboarder Chris "Dune" Pastras.
-Since 1992, Stereo manufactures and distributes skateboard decks, equipment and apparel, as well as producing skate videos.
+Stereo manufactures and distributes skateboard decks, equipment and apparel, as well as producing skate videos.

 Early life

 Lee was born in Santa Ana, California, on April 25, 1970.
-His father, Greg Lee, was a car dealership manager and his mother, Carol Lee, a homemaker.
+His father, Greg Lee, was a car dealership manager and his mother, Carol Lee, was a homemaker.
 He has an older brother, James (b.
 1968).
 Lee was raised in Huntington Beach and attended Ocean View High School.
 A hyperactive and energetic child, Lee took up skateboarding after his mother bought him a skateboard with the hope that he would use it to burn off excessive energy.
-Hooked on the art of skateboarding, Lee spent the majority of his time perfecting his craft, that would eventually lead to him dropping out of Ocean View High School so he could turn pro.
+As he developed an interest in the art of skateboarding, Lee spent the majority of his time perfecting his craft, which would eventually lead to him dropping out of school in order to pursue a professional career.